Blue Diamond Hill: Description

 Blue Diamond Hill is an upfaulted block, consisting of Permian and Lower Triassic sediments.
 It has an elevation of 4,931 feet.
 Nevada has 45 cactus species, 25 of which are located on Blue Diamond Hill.
-The Blue Diamond cholla is among the cactus species there.
+Cylindropuntia multigeniculata, the Blue Diamond cholla is among the cactus species there.
 Other plant life includes Joshua trees, yucca, and globe mallows.
 Gypsum mining began on the property in 1925, with the opening of the Blue Diamond Mine.
 In the 1990s, approximately 17,000 plants were salvaged from the area and its mining operations, to be transplanted in a desert trails park in Logandale, Nevada.
 The endangered Blue Diamond cholla was protected through a mutual arrangement between James Hardie Gypsum, the Bureau of Land Management (BLM), and The Nature Conservancy.

+The Blue Diamond cholla is listed as a critically endangered and fully protected species by the State of Nevada.
 As of 2000, there were approximately 6,000 Blue Diamond cholla plants on the mountain, occupying 300 acres.
 It was later discovered that the Blue Diamond cholla also grows in a half-dozen other areas, located in the north half of Clark County, Nevada and in northwest Arizona.
 The United States Fish and Wildlife Service counted 56,000 Blue Diamond chollas in those areas during 2005.
 Those located on Blue Diamond Hill are the most accessible.
-As of 2010, the Blue Diamond cholla was listed by the state as critically endangered.